Configuration/Tuning (Differential Rover)

 These parameters are used to calculate the speed setpoint in auto modes:

-2. RD_MAX_ACCEL (m/s2) and RD_MAX_JERK (m/s3) are used to calculate a velocity trajectory such that the rover comes to a smooth stop as it reaches a waypoint.
+) and RO_JERK_LIM ( ) are used to calculate a velocity trajectory such that the rover comes to a smooth stop as it reaches a waypoint.
+TIP

 :::

-1. Plot the forward_speed_setpoint from the RoverDifferentialSetpoint message and the actual_speed from the RoverDifferentialStatus message over each other.
-If the tracking of these setpoints is not satisfactory adjust the values for RD_SPEED_P and RD_SPEED_I.
+from the RoverVelocityStatus message over each other.
+If the tracking of these setpoints is not satisfactory adjust the values for RO_SPEED_P and RO_SPEED_I.

 The rover only slows down when approaching the waypoint if the angle between the line segment between the previous/current waypoint and current/next waypoint is smaller than 180° - RD_TRANS_DRV_TRN.
 In other words: The rover slows down only if the expected heading error towards the next waypoint when arriving at the current waypoint is below RD_TRANS_DRV_TRN.